shy1132/shycatbot-open/README.md

 ## notice
 this is likely not the most stable code ever, but it runs 24/7 on my server quite reliably\
-(if you decide to make a media posting bot with shycatbot's source code, link the repo somewhere!!!)
+(feel free to host your own media bot with this code!)